Engineering-Course/LIP_SSL/README.md

 This novel self-supervised structure-sensitive learning approach can impose human pose structures into parsing results without resorting to extra supervision (i.e., no need for specifically labeling human joints in model training).
 The self-supervised learning framework can be injected into any advanced neural networks to help incorporate rich high-level knowledge regarding human joints from a global perspective and improve the parsing results.

-This distribution provides a publicly available implementation for the key model ingredients reported in our latest [paper]() which is accepted by CVPR2017.
+This distribution provides a publicly available implementation for the key model ingredients reported in our latest [paper](https://arxiv.org/abs/1703.05446) which is accepted by CVPR2017.

 Please consult and consider citing the following papers:

+    @article{LIP,
+        title={Look into Person: Self-supervised Structure-sensitive Learning and A New Benchmark for Human Parsing}, author={Ke Gong, Xiaodan Liang, Xiaohui Shen, Liang Lin}, journal={arXiv preprint arXiv:1703.05446},
+        year={2017}
+    }
     @inproceedings{Co-CNN,
       title={Human Parsing with Contextualized Convolutional Neural Network}, author={Xiaodan Liang and Chunyan Xu and Xiaohui Shen and Jianchao Yang and Si Liu and Jinhui Tang and Liang Lin and Shuicheng Yan},